ryanwellsdotcom/jquery-responsive-tables/README.md

 Include the <em>jquery.responsive-tables.js</em> in your page after <a href="http://jquery.com/download/" target="_blank">jQuery</a>.

-invoke the plugin within your custom scripts file:
+Invoke the plugin within your custom scripts file:
 ```javascript
 $(document).ready(function() {
     $.responsiveTables();